Labonnya/Mini-Chess/README.md

 Have fun!

-# Tips for playing against the AI:
+# Tips for playing against the AI

 The AI is very good at finding and exploiting weaknesses in your position.
 Be careful not to leave any pieces undefended.
 The AI is also very good at planning ahead.
 Try to think several moves ahead and anticipate the AI's moves.
 Don't be afraid to sacrifice pieces if it means improving your position or gaining an advantage.

+# Screenshots

 ![Screenshot (920)](https://github.com/Labonnya/Mini-Chess/assets/75426550/ec5869d9-317b-4a3c-8d4a-94024d9b4edb)
 ![Screenshot (921)](https://github.com/Labonnya/Mini-Chess/assets/75426550/90cf3c84-2374-4209-8080-dc0902829a8c)